ahouhpuc/ahouhpuc.github.io/youth.markdown

 * Practice is never cancelled, whether it’s windy, raining or snowing.
 * Practice starts at 10 pm sharp.
 Players are asked to arrive 15 minutes early to get ready.
 Changing rooms equipped with showers are available both before and after trainings.
-* You’ll need both your runners (for the track) and cleats/boots (for the synthetic pitch).
+* You’ll need both your sportswear and your cleats for the synthetic pitch.

 <p> It is readily accessible by public transport:</p>